- Louis Lecoin

 Central to retributive justice are the notions of merit and desert.
 We think that people should receive what they deserve.
 This means that people who work hard deserve the fruits of their labor, while those who break the rules deserve to be punished.
 In addition, people deserve to be treated in the same way that they voluntarily choose to treat others.
 If you behave well, you are entitled to good treatment from others.

 In cases of wrongdoing, someone who merits certain benefits has lost them, while someone who does not deserve those benefits has gained them.
 Punishment "removes the undeserved benefit by imposing a penalty that in some sense balances the harm inflicted by the offense."
-It is suffered as a debt that the wrongdoer owes his fellow citizens.
+It is suffered as a debt that the wrongdoer owes their fellow citizens.
 Retributive justice in this way aims to restore both victim and offender to their appropriate positions relative to each other.